microsoft/pxt-arcade/docs/skillmap/mole/mole3.md

 - :binoculars: Click the mini **game window** in the bottom corner to open the **bigger game window**!

 You should see the mole hopping between holes, and you should be able to move the hammer with your arrow keys or the joypad.
-You should also see the Whack-em-Mole label and be able to hear a sound each time the rubber hammer tags the mole.
+You should also see the Whack-the-Mole label and be able to hear a sound each time the rubber hammer tags the mole.

 - :mouse pointer: Don't forget to click **Next** to get back to the instructions when you're done playing.